Teething

 Comfort Measures

-Teething babies usually like to chew on a wet washcloth or teething ring.
+Teething babies often like to chew on a wet washcloth or teething ring.
 Guidelines for teething rings include:

-- Make sure anything given to your baby is clean and too big to swallow.
+• Make sure anything given to the baby is clean and too big to swallow.

-- Do not freeze a teething ring.
+• Do not freeze a teething ring.
 It will become too hard, which could damage new teeth.
-In addition, the cold could hurt tissue in the mouth.
+Also, the cold could hurt tissue in the mouth.

-- Avoid teething rings with liquid inside.
-They could break open, exposing your baby to the contents.
+• Avoid teething rings with liquid inside.
+They could break open, exposing the baby to the contents.

-- Do not tie a teething ring or anything else around your baby's neck.
-If the ring or cord were to catch on something, the cord could choke your baby.
+• Do not tie a teething ring or anything else around a baby's neck.
+If the ring or cord were to catch on something, the cord could choke the baby.

 Other general tips include:

-- If crackers or teething biscuits are given, watch your baby carefully to prevent choking.
+• If giving crackers or teething biscuits, watch the baby carefully to prevent choking.

 Gum and Tooth Care

-- After each feeding, wash your baby's gums with a soft, damp cloth or gauze.
+• After each feeding, wash the baby's gums with a soft, damp cloth or gauze.

-- For a child's first teeth, use an amount of fluoride toothpaste that is about the size of a grain of rice.
-Progress to an amount that is about the size of a pea by the time your child is 3 years of age.
+• For a child's first teeth, use an amount of fluoride toothpaste that is about the size of a grain of rice.
+Progress to an amount that is about the size of a pea by the time the child is 3 years of age.
 This will reduce the risk of the child swallowing it.

-Bring your child to a dentist when the first tooth comes in.
-Make sure to visit the dentist by one year of age.
-The dentist will perform an exam.
-You will be shown how to care for your child's teeth.
+Take babies to a dentist when their first tooth comes in.
+Make sure babies have seen a dentist by one year of age.
+The dentist will check their mouth and teeth.
+The dentist will also explain how to care for the baby's teeth.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.